kodecocodes/SC_CaioZullo/For Instructor/Video 02 - Game of Life/script.md

 I hope you had as much fun as I did implementing this kata.

-Thanks for watching - and I look forward to seeing back here in the Swift Dojo!
+Thanks for watching - and I look forward to seeing you back here in the Swift Dojo!